C4Q/AC-Android/cohort_5.4/unit_04/04_09_google_maps_api.md

 # Lecture

-## Warm-Up - DO THIS FIRST (15 Minutes)!
+## Warm-Up - DO THIS FIRST (20 Minutes)!

+* Confirm that "Google Play Services" is installed and updated on your device or emulator
-Read through the documentation in the [Google Maps API](https://developers.google.com/maps/documentation/android-api/) to become familiar with the integration process.
+* Read through the documentation in the [Google Maps API](https://developers.google.com/maps/documentation/android-api/) to become familiar with the integration process.

 ## Google Maps API - First Principles